7696 Sam Snead Hwy, Hot Springs, VA 24445, US

 Location Map

-About Omni Homestead Resort
+About The Omni Homestead Resort & Spa

-Located in Hot Springs, Virginia in the Allegheny Mountains, Omni Homestead Resort is considered to be the country's first resort, dating back to 1776.
+Located in Hot Springs, Virginia in the Allegheny Mountains, The Omni Homestead Resort & Spa is considered to be the country's first resort, dating back to 1776.
 The current hotel opened in 1892 and has a long golf history.
 The Old Course, one of two courses at the resort, claims to have the oldest continually-used first tee in the country.
 The resort's location near Washington D.C. means many U.S. Presidents from Howard Taft to Dwight D. Eisenhower have stayed and played here.
 Now an Omni-brand hotel, there are 493 guest rooms and suites and multiple pool areas, including a water park with water slides.
 Off-course activities include fly fishing or kayaking excursions on the Jackson River, zip-lining, archery, skeet shooting and equestrian.
 The golf club features 36 holes and a driving range.
 The Old Course has received design input from Donald Ross, William Flynn, Robert Trent Jones Sr. and Rees Jones.
 Flynn designed the newer Cascade Course, a par-70 layout dating back to 1923.
 There are seven dining options as well as a 60,000-square-foot spa on premises.
 The closest regional airport is Roanoke Regional Airport (ROA) 90 minutes away, Charlottesville (2 1/2 hours) and Richmond International Airport is 3 hours away.

 Facts